 Okay, you might be freaking out right now but just hang on a sec.

-Thinking about the foods you can’t have is not going to help you here.
+So here’s a tip: thinking about the foods you can’t have is not going to help you here.
 There are LOTS of foods you CAN eat, so it’s very important to just think about those.

 Focus on what you CAN have and make the most of it because what you can have is some of the healthiest, most nutrient dense foods that, if you don’t love already, you’ll learn to love.